The Thing (1982 film): Retrospective reassessment

 Similarly, The Thing has appeared on several lists of the top horror films, including number one by The Boston Globe; number two by Bloody Disgusting (2018); number four by Empire (2016); and number six by Time Out (2016).
 Empire listed its poster as the 43rd best film poster ever.
 In 2016, the British Film Institute named it one of ten great films about aliens visiting Earth.
 It was voted the ninth best horror film of all time in a Rolling Stone readers poll, and is considered one of the best examples of body horror.
 GamesRadar+ listed its ending as one of the 25 best of all time.
-Contemporary review aggregation website Rotten Tomatoes reports that 83% of 75 critics gave the film a positive review, with an average rating of 7.40/10.
+Review aggregation website Rotten Tomatoes, which has compiled old and contemporary reviews, reports that 85% of 85 critics provided positive reviews for the film, with an average rating of 7.4/10.
 The site's critics consensus reads: "Grimmer and more terrifying than the 1950s take, John Carpenter's The Thing is a tense sci-fi thriller rife with compelling tension and some remarkable make-up effects."
-On Metacritic the film has a weighted average score of 57 out of 100 based on 13 critics, indicating "mixed or average reviews".
+On Metacritic, a similar website that aggregates both past and present reviews, the film has a weighted average score of 57 out of 100 based on 13 critics, indicating "mixed or average reviews".

 In a 2011 interview, Carpenter remarked that it was perhaps his favorite film from his own filmography.
 He lamented that it took a long time for The Thing to find a wider audience, saying, "If The Thing had been a hit, my career would have been different.
 I wouldn't have had to make the choices that I made.
 But I needed a job.
 I'm not saying I hate the movies I did.
 I loved making Christine (1983) and Starman (1984) and Big Trouble in Little China (1986), all those films.
 But my career would have been different."